It Ends with Us: Plot

 In the epilogue, Lily, who is co-parenting with Ryle, finds Atlas and tells him that she is ready to restart her relationship with him.

 Background and publication

 It Ends with Us was published by Atria Books on August 2, 2016.
 Based on the relationship between her mother and father, Hoover described it as "the hardest book I've ever written".
+It explores themes of domestic violence and emotional abuse.
+However, the book is ultimately still billed as a "romance novel".
+The book's publisher described it as a story about "a workaholic with a too-good-to-be-true romance who can't stop thinking about her first love".

+On April 18, 2023, a special "collector's edition" of the book was published.
+It features a Q&A between Hoover and her mother and comes in hardcover with a foil embossed jacket, foil stamped binding and newly designed endpapers that wrap around the front and back covers.

 Reception

+Critical response

 In a starred review, Kirkus Reviews wrote, "The relationships are portrayed with compassion and honesty" and concluded that the novel "powerfully illustrates the devastation of abuse—and the strength of the survivors".
-Romantic Times wrote, "It Ends with Us is a perfect example of the author's writing chops and her ability to weave together uplifting, romantic and somber plotlines.
+Romantic Times stated: "It Ends with Us is a perfect example of the author's writing chops and her ability to weave together uplifting, romantic and somber plotlines.
 No matter your level of fandom, readers will love and respect protagonist Lily and learn something from her struggles."